 The Health Information Management Technician certificate prepares students to work in a medical office setting.
 This certificate will focus on preparing students for an entry-level office position in a medical facility where basic electronic health record technology, medical terminology, medicolegal principles and revenue-cycle principles are utilized.
 A grade of “C” or higher is required in all courses to receive the certificate.View Full Program Details

 Each year the graduating Health Information Management students are requested to complete a survey 6 months after graduation.
 This survey asks for their opinion of the learning experience they received in our program.
-The results indicate 100% agreement that the program has:
+Of the respondents, the results indicated 100% agreement that the program has:

 Each year employers of our HIM graduates are requested to complete a survey regarding our graduates that they have hired.
 This survey asks for their opinion of the graduates’ level of readiness in various areas.
-The results indicate 100% agreement that our students:
+Of the respondents, the results indicated 100% agreement that our students:

 The HIM associate degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Graduates of the Sinclair program qualify for accreditation in the health information management field by passing the national certification examination requirements of the American Health Information Management Association (AHIMA).
 Upon successful completion of the examination, the graduate is awarded the credential of a registered health information technician (RHIT).